If you’re looking for the top 10 best walk around lenses for the Nikon camera, this article is for you.

 One is used for autofocusing while the other for VC to ensure fast, responsive focusing, and stabilization performance at the same time.

-35 is usually wide enough when you were shooting on the street looking for a kind of unique architecture or landscapes; if you needed something wider, I would pick up the 17 and 35 to really round out your kit.
+35 is usually wide enough when you are shooting on the street looking for unique architecture or landscape.

 Also, Tamron calls this a portrait zoom because it has four different portrait prime lenses inside this thing, thanks to its fast aperture.

-And then, if you needed to capture the detail, you just can’t get any closer.
-That 150 millimeters should cover you.
-This is where 150 really comes in handy because I get right up on top of them.
+And then, if you needed to capture the detail, this is where 150 really comes in handy because I get right up on top of them.

 When you’re traveling, the lens is just incredibly versatile.